mhmdelngar/CS186/README.md

 - Project 6: NoSQL
   - You will learn to write mongodb queries in this project.
   - My implementation is in this [repo](https://github.com/mhmdelngar/CS186-proj6).

+ ### General

+[Course website](https://cs186berkeley.net/fa20/): I used the 2021 spring version.

+[Recorded videos](https://www.youtube.com/user/CS186Berkeley/playlists): I watched the recorded videos on Youtube, you can also find the same videos on bilibili.

+Vitamin:  Vitamins are short, weekly assignments to keep you on schedule and check your understanding of the basics from lecture.
+However these assignments are not open to the public, you can find them on the [Edx's archived CS186W](https://learning.edge.edx.org/course/course-v1:BerkeleyX+CS186+2018_SP/).
+You can also download the ppt and watch course videos on Edx.

+[PPT](./ppt): I downloaded them from Edx.

+[Notes](./notes): These notes serve as a great explanation and conclusion of the course contents.
+I read the 2021 spring version.

+[Discussion](./discussion): Enhance your understanding of the course contents.

+[Exam-preparation](./exam-prep): Review the course contents and practice on some exam-like problems.